SergioGranSol/themeColor/README.md

 );
 ```

-You can chose any color from colors.scss file or add new colors
+You can chose any color from colors.scss file or add new colors when create your theme array

 ## Deployment